 Selling Commission: 7.5% of the Hammer Price (subject to a minimum charge of £40.00) Inc VAT

 (Trade commission rates are available on request).

-The selling and buying fees for Commercial Vehicles, when sold within one of our monthly Commercial Vehicle auctions, are the same as the fees quoted above for cars.
+The selling and buying fees for Commercial Vehicles, when sold within one of our twice monthly Car and Commercial Vehicle auctions, are the same as the fees quoted above for cars.

 For Sellers Commission is charged at 18% on the first £100.00 and 6% on the balance per lot.
 (Min £2.40 per lot, £2.40 on unsolds)

-For Buyers there is a Buyers Premium of 12% (Inc VAT) on all lots but there is a maximum Buyers Premium of £300.00 (Inclusive of VAT) per lot.
-(Buyers Fees can vary depending on the type of auction.
-Please see specific auction page for details)
+For Buyers there is a Buyers Premium of 10% (Plus VAT) on all lots but there is a maximum Buyers Premium of £300.00 (Plus VAT) per lot.
+There is also an 'Internet Fee' of 2% Plus VAT.

-*** All the above fees are per lot and are inclusive of VAT unless otherwise stated ***
+*** All the above fees are per lot unless otherwise stated ***

 Please also see our fees page

 Please also see our frequently asked questions page